willhaslett/covid-19-growth/README.md

 Creates CSV and JSON files for the nine Pandas dataframes.
 Data are synchronized with the Johns Hopkins repo at runtime.

 * **CSV**
   Comma-delimited files for each dataframe.
-Format mirrors the dataframes as described below
+Format mirrors the dataframes as described below.

 * **JSON**
   JavaScript Object Notation files for each dataframe.
 Files are constructed using the `orient='table'` format as described [here](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_json.html).
-  For minified JSON, set `JSON_INDENT` to 0 in `dump_csv_and_json.py`
+  For minified JSON, set `JSON_INDENT` to 0 in `dump_csv_and_json.py`.